mgreenig/IgCraft/README.md

 There is also a `wandb` field that can be filled in with your project's details.

-Then, run training with (e.g. for structure finetuning):
+Then, run training by specifying one of the training configs with `--config-name`, e.g. for structure finetuning:

 ```bash
 python scripts/train.py --config-name train_structures